heare-io/heare-auth/USAGE.md

   Name:   My Service
   Created: 2024-01-20T10:30:00Z

+✓ Service refreshed - 5 keys loaded

 ⚠️  Save the SECRET securely - it will not be shown again!
     Use the ID for reference and logging.
 ```

+**Automatic Refresh:** When run from inside the container (e.g., via `dokku enter`), the CLI automatically refreshes the service to load the new key.
+If the refresh fails, you'll see a warning and can run `heare-auth refresh` manually.

 ### Key with Metadata